Council administers the Swimming Pools Act and Regulations in the Shire. The means that council must:

 - For pools less than 300mm in height always empty the pool immediately after use and pack it away where it cannot collect rainwater.

-- Spa pools are required to be surrounded by a child resistant barrier the same as a pool or a child resistant lid that is secured to the spa can be used.
+Spa pools are required to be surrounded by a child resistant barrier the same as a pool.

 - Means of access to an indoor pool must always restrict the entry of young children.